 It Contains Less Magnesium and Calcium

-Rainwater contains less magnesium and calcium, so you don’t need to use sodium to reduce their concentration.
+Rainwater contains less magnesium and calcium, so you don’t need to use sodium to reduce its concentration.
 A little magnesium in the soil is suitable for developing green pigment in plants.
 But too much of it can inhibit calcium uptake and lead to stunted growth or dark-colored plants.
 Also, too much calcium can lead to toxicity, preventing seed germination and plant growth.
-When using tap water, magnesium and calcium can lead to damaged pipings.
+When using tap water, magnesium, and calcium can lead to damaged piping.
 This calls for sodium to lower its concentration, and just like calcium and magnesium, excess sodium is toxic to your plants.

 Rainwater Has More Oxygen

 Just like humans need oxygen to survive, so do the plants.
 Rainwater contains more oxygen because it has fewer chemicals that can strip oxygen from water.
 In addition, plants need oxygen for their roots, so rainwater can help them grow lush and strong.

 Saves You Money

 Using other types of water to water your plants can be overwhelming in terms of cost.
 However, rainwater is free; you only need an excellent system to harvest it.
 This can help to lower your water bill and is also eco-friendly.
 Furthermore, when you use rainwater, you can help prevent specific problems that excessive chemicals can cause.
 Preventing them eliminates the cost of buying products to boost plant growth.